Pursue-LLL/postcss-lightningcss-rs/README.md

 ### Feature flags

-The `include` and `exclude` options allow you to explicitly enable or disable certain features.
-These options override the defaults set based on the provided browser targets.
+The `include` and `exclude` options allow you to explicitly enable or disable certain features. *These options override the defaults set based on the provided browser targets*.
 For example, you might want to compile only colors and use other tools for autoprefixing or other features.
 Or, you might want to use Lightning CSS to handle everything except vendor prefixes.

 The `include` and `exclude` options are configured using the `Features` enum, which can be imported from lightningcss.
 Multiple flags can be combined using bitwise OR operations to enable or disable them.